-- 5 \El coronel no tiene quien le escriba, Gabriel García Márquez

-- 6 \Eva Luna, Isabel Allende

-- 7 Bodas de sangre, Federico García Lorca

-8 \En las orillas del Sar, Rosalía de Castro.
+- 5. El coronel no tiene quien le escriba, Gabriel García Márquez - 6.
+Eva Luna, Isabel Allende - 7.
+La casa de Bernarda Alba, Federico García Lorca - 8.
+En las orillas del Sar, Rosalía de Castro

 The following poems are to be studied.
 The title or first line of each poem is given.
 These are taken from the first edition of the collection (1884).
 Poems which are published in groups are listed together.